 Americans love to travel.
 Some of us are regular jet-setters who travel for business while others travel less frequently.
-And travelling internationally brings it’s own set of challenges such as having a valid passport, bringing enough money and knowing the conversion rates, and carrying the right type of adapters for your electronic gadgets.
+And traveling internationally brings its own set of challenges such as having a valid passport, bringing enough money and knowing the conversion rates, and carrying the right type of adapters for your electronic gadgets.
 Then there’s the whole issue of travel insurance.
-Will you be able to get qualified health care if you need it.
+Will you be able to get qualified health care if you need it?

 And what about term life insurance?
-Of course you’re planning on coming home safely, but you don’t want to risk it.
-If you find yourself without coverage before a big trip, these steps will help you get a policy in place before stepping onto foreign land.
+Of course, you’re planning on coming home safely, but you don’t want to risk it.
+If you find yourself without coverage before a big trip, these steps will help you get a policy in place before stepping onto a foreign land.

 This table provides an overview of how this code system works.
-Please note it’s not a guarantee of coverage, as these codes vary by company and change constantly.
+Please note it’s not a guarantee of coverage, as these codes vary by company and change continuously.

 |Australia||A||Best Class as Qualifed|